yahoojapan/UICollectionViewSplitLayout/README.md

 It shows three sections whose items have different colors.

-## 2. Input UICollectionViewSplitLayout into Custom Layout Class
+## 2. Input "UICollectionViewSplitLayout" into Custom Layout Class

 Change the attribute of Layout into "Custom" and input "UICollectionViewSplitLayout" into Class and Module attribute.

 <img width="316" alt="2018-10-30 11 07 59" src="https://user-images.githubusercontent.com/18320004/47691120-1e538400-dc34-11e8-821b-3b9bafb2dbfc.png">

-## 3. Set Parameters to UICollectionViewSplitLayout
+## 3. Set parameters to UICollectionViewSplitLayout object

 Connect layout class in storyboard to source code.
-Sets the parameters on viewDidLoad()
+Set the parameters on viewDidLoad()

 ```swift
     @IBOutlet weak var layout: UICollectionViewSplitLayout!